NeeharSatti1998/insurance_fraud_detection/README.md

 # Insurance Fraud Detection – MLOps Pipeline with Monitoring and Visualization

 This project is a full-stack MLOps pipeline for detecting insurance fraud using machine learning.
-It includes a FastAPI backend for predictions, Prometheus for metrics scraping, Streamlit for displaying results interactively, and Docker for orchestration.
+It includes a FastAPI backend for predictions, Prometheus for metrics scraping, Grafana for visualization, Streamlit for displaying results interactively, and Docker for orchestration.

 ---